Whoeza/whoeza/README.md

 * I'm currently learning 🌎 Web* Development on freeCodeCamp
   * The idea is to start at 1️⃣ Frontend development
   * move on with 🎯 Backend development
-  * and finish up with the Web as a ☝ Full Stack Development
+  * and finish up with the Web as a ☝ Full Stack Developer
 ## Past* experiences
 * I had fun coding GTA V mods in FiveM for 2 months (until my PC burned down to hell 🔥) #lua
 * I started learning Python to learn Data Science #python